-Two-Band AGC Windows
+Multiband AGC Windows

-Each of the two-band AGC's has its own set of controls similar to those in the Wideband AGC section.
+Each of the multiband AGC's has its own set of controls similar to those in the Wideband AGC section.
 The four controls in these windows, Attack, Release, Make-Up Gain and Gate Threshold, and the two parameter selections, RTP Speed and RTP Level, function like those in the Wideband AGC window.
 Adjustment strategies are similar, however in the mutiband AGC sections adjustments are on a "per-frequency band" basis.

-Low Band AGC shown - the other band is identical
+Low Band AGC shown as example - other bands are identical